EFT as a therapy and form of treatment is an interesting topic for discussion.

 - The so-called karate chop.

 Humans are innately social beings.
-We thrive when we connect with others.
+We thrive when we have a secure attachment to others.
 Maintaining smooth relationships with ourselves and others is crucial to living in a social world.
 Emotions have a lot to do with living socially and connecting with others.
-Emotionally-focused therapy centers on the idea that emotional regulation is key to balancing individual experience and interpersonal relationships.
+It centers on the idea that emotional arousal and regulation are key to balancing individual experience and interpersonal relationships to encourage lifelong learning.

-Finding a good EFT therapist is vital to achieving the goals this type of therapy has for patients.
-It is important to note that the therapy environment should feel safe, reflective, and empathetic.
-Emotional coaching can help clients turn their negative feelings into something they can grow from without much damage.
+Finding a good emotion scheme coaching expert to manage unhelpful emotions is vital to achieving the goals this type of therapy has for patients.
+It is important to note that the environment should feel safe, reflective, and empathetic.
+Maladaptive emotion therapy can help clients turn their negative feelings into something they can grow from without much damage.

 Humans are complex beings that experience a multitude of emotions.
 These play a huge role in guiding their actions.
 Striving for a healthy mind is essential for having a good quality of life for you and those around you.

 What are the 3 goals of emotion-focused interventions?